mbhall88/mbhall88.github.io/_posts/2019-02-01-benchmark-guppy-algorithms.md

 ONT's basecaller Guppy has recently been released to the masses.
 And with the announcement of the new "[flip-flop](https://community.nanoporetech.com/posts/pre-release-of-stand-alone)" basecalling algorithm there is now the choice of two different algorithms for basecalling.

-ONT have obviously been singing flip-flop's praises, and understandably so, as the [initial results](https://community.nanoporetech.com/posts/pre-release-of-stand-alone) look like a decent step up in read accuracy.
+ONT has obviously been singing flip-flop's praises, and understandably so, as the [initial results](https://community.nanoporetech.com/posts/pre-release-of-stand-alone) look like a decent step up in read accuracy.

 For an upcoming project I am going to be doing *a lot* of basecalling of *Mycobacterium tuberculosis* and given the project will involve assessing metrics heavily reliant on read accuracy I thought it best to invest some time in deciding which algorithm to go with.
 Another reason for my indecision came when I read a [recent blog from Keith Robison](https://omicsomics.blogspot.com/2018/12/flappie-vs-albacore-via-counterr.html) which showed that maybe the new flip-flop algorithm doesn't work well with organisms that have a higher GC content.

 As *M. tuberculosis* has a GC content around 65% I thought it best to do a little benchmarking of the two basecalling algorithms first.
-Unfortunately for me I couldn't really rely on the results from [Ryan Wick's wonderful basecalling comparison](https://github.com/rrwick/Basecalling-comparison) due the species he used, *E. coli*, having a roughly even GC content, and also the comparison has not been updated since the release of the new Guppy and flip-flop algorithm.
+Unfortunately for me, I couldn't really rely on the results from [Ryan Wick's wonderful basecalling comparison](https://github.com/rrwick/Basecalling-comparison) due to the species he used, *E. coli*, having a roughly even GC content, and also the comparison has not been updated since the release of the new Guppy and flip-flop algorithm.

 What I will do here is walk through a small-scale basecalling algorithm comparison of the default Guppy algorithm and the flip-flop algorithm that comes as a config option with Guppy.

-The data I am using to run this analysis was sequenced on a R9.4.1 flowcell.
+The data I am using to run this analysis was sequenced on an R9.4.1 flowcell.
 It was also a multiplexed run with 5 clinical samples of *M. tuberculosis*.

 I'll add in some code snippets for how I ran this analysis so you can recreate at home with your own data too.
 If you aren't interested and just want to see some results then feel free to [skip ahead](#results).